MW55/Natrix/README.md

 ```

 all output folders will be available at /srv/docker/natrix/
-make sure to copy your project to /srv/docker/natrix/input/ or create a new volume-mapping using the docker-compose.yml file.
+make sure to copy your *project* folder, *project*.yaml and *project*.csv files to /srv/docker/natrix/input/ or create a new volume-mapping using the docker-compose.yml file.
 By default the container will wait until the input files exist.
 At first launch the container will download the required databases to /srv/docker/natrix/databases/, this process might take a while.

-alternatively the container can be started directly: (*host* folders have to be changed!)
+Alternatively the container can be started directly: (*host* folders have to be changed!)
 ```shell
 docker build . --tag natrix
 docker run -it --label natrix_container -v */host/database*:/app/database -v */host/results*:/app/results -v */host/input_folder*:/app/input natrix bash # -v /host/database:/app/database is optional
 ```

+You will then be at the command prompt inside the docker container, from there you can follow the tutorial for [running Natrix manually](###-running-natrix-manually).

 ### Running Natrix manually